Doctor Mustardie

 Setting new values on trivial things,

-The smell of flowers, the Skylark that sings,
+The smell of a flower, or a bird that sings,

-T’is better to die than live in chains.
+'Tis better to die than live in chain,

-Thank God for sure hope of release again.
+Thank God for sure hope of release once again.

-In life in Christ in the hope of better things
+In life, in Christ, in the hope He brings,

 Thus did they treat the King of Kings.